-The following conceptual opinions of probable construction costs have been developed for regular maintenance, the EAP recommendations, and minor repair measures noted above.
+The following conceptual opinions of probable construction costs have been developed for continued regular maintenance.
 The costs shown herein are based on a limited analysis and are provided for general information only.
 This should not be considered an engineer's estimate, as actual costs may vary from the costs indicated.